gravestench/runtime/README.md

 # About

-This package provides an implementation of a "runtime", which is just a wrapper for a collection of "services."
+This module provides an implementation of a "runtime", which is just a wrapper for a collection of "services."

-The `Runtime` itself merely manages the service lifecycle, and includes features such as dependency resolution, logger integration, and graceful shutdown.
+The `Runtime` itself merely manages the service lifecycle.
+Included in this module are abstract interfaces for the runtime (`IsRuntime`) and runtime services (`IsRuntimeService`), as well as other interfaces for logging, dependency injection, and graceful shutdown.

 ## Installation

-To use the Runtime Manager package in your Go project, you can simply import it as follows:
+To use the Runtime package in your Go project, you can simply import it as follows:

 ```go
 import "github.com/gravestench/runtime"
 ```

-## Examples
+## Examples & Usage

 Please see the `examples` directory for concrete service implementations and runtime usage examples.

-## Usage

 Here's an example of how to use the `Runtime` with the provided concrete implementation: